my-ko-la/writings-/programming_principles.md

 We want answers to the following:

-- Is this the simplest expression of the idea?

 - Is it necessary, or just familiar?

-- What invariants does this step enforce or violate?

 - What failure modes exist?
 Can I create an illegal state?